Running A Business

 If you have a difficult time finding a potential mentor, don’t be afraid to venture outside of your immediate sphere of contacts.
 Start by checking out the free resources available from your local SCORE chapter or SBA Small Business Development Center.

 It won’t matter if your mentor is a close friend or a stranger.
 The important thing is that you’ll have a support system and sounding board in place.
-The construction industry can be a rocky road, so stay close to those who know how to navigate it best.
+The construction industry can be a rocky road, so stay close to those who know how to best navigate it.

 You can also make powerful relationships by joining an industry association.
 Two great choices are Associated General Contractors and Associated Builders and Contractors.
 Use these networking opportunities to get answers to your questions big and small.